ellisonbg/py4science/book/whirlwind_tour.rst

 the Knuth layout algorithms, and ships a complete set of math fonts including the freetype version of the TeX `computer modern
 <http://en.wikipedia.org/wiki/Computer_Modern>`_ fonts, so matplotlib
-can parse and render mathematical expressions on any computer in which it is installed, regardless of whether there is a TeX distribution installed, with output supported not only on raster screen displays and PNG outputs, but to PS, PDF and SVG outputs as well.
+can parse and render mathematical expressions on any computer on which it is installed, regardless of whether there is a TeX distribution installed, with output supported not only on raster screen displays and PNG outputs, but to PS, PDF and SVG outputs as well.
 In addition,